21 Days of Prayer is for You

 Jesus had a specific place He went to pray.
 Having a designated place to pray helps us remove distractions and frees us to worship and pray out loud.

 HAVE A CERTAIN PLAN

 When Jesus taught His disciples how to pray, He gave them a prayer outline.
 We call it "The Lord's Prayer."
 This outline, along with several other tools, is available in a "Pray First" guide available at the Info Center in our lobby.
 As we pray every day, our plans for our prayer time can vary, maybe including worship music, Bible reading, and quiet time to listen to God.
 It doesn't always have to look the same; it just helps when we have a plan for connecting regularly with God.

 Our team would love to pray for you and whatever is happening in your life right now.
 You can request prayer online or by submitting it on a connect card on Sunday's at our Weekend Service.

 Please join us every FIRST Saturday of the month in the sanctuary @ 9 am as we unite corporately to pray over our nation, state, community, families and our church!
-We also encourage you to join Church of the Highlands live for prayer every other Saturday from 9am-10am via Livestream at the link below:
+We also encourage you to join Church of the Highlands live for prayer all other Saturdays from 9am-10am via Livestream at the link below: